Ahmed-Arafat10/Git/Git.md

 - Remove a file from staging area
 $ git rm --cached file.txt
-> If you didnt use flag [--cached] it is going to remove file from file system too, Be Cureful
+> If you didn't use flag [--cached] it is going to remove file from file system too, Be Curefull

 - Remove a folder from staging area
 $ git rm -r --cached <DirName>
-> If you didnt use flag [--cached] it is going to remove folder from file system too, Be Cureful
+> If you didn't use flag [--cached] it is going to remove folder from file system too, Be Curefull

 - Ignore Files Or Directories